San Diego, other cities ending census door-knocking early

-Door-knocking operations for the 2020 census will end in the San Diego area on Sept.
-18, shortening the schedule by 12 days there for census takers, also known as enumerators, who visit homes that haven't yet responded to the questionnaire, according to a Census Bureau official.
+Door-knocking operations for the 2020 census are expected to end in the San Diego area on Sept.
+18 instead of the end of the month, for census takers, also known as enumerators, who visit homes that haven't yet responded to the questionnaire, according to a Census Bureau official.

 “We hope all of our workload will be complete and there will not be any more enumerators out on the street," Roberto Garcia, a partnership specialist in San Diego, said almost two weeks ago during an online meeting with metro San Diego leaders who are helping motivate residents to answer the census questionnaire.